bytecodealliance/component-docs/component-model/src/language-support/c.md

 It is not yet possible to run a Component using the `wasmtime` `c-api` - [see this issue](https://github.com/bytecodealliance/wasmtime/issues/6987).
 The c-api is preferred to trying to directly use the Rust crate in C++.

 However, C/C++ language guest components can be composed with components written in any other language and run by their toolchains, or even composed with a C language command component and run via the `wasmtime` CLI or any other host.

+See the [Rust Tooling guide](rust.md#running-a-component-from-rust-appliacations) for instructions on how to run this component from the Rust `example-host`.